JoseMtnz/JoseMtnz/README.md

 ### Hi there 👋

+My name is Jose Martinez, Data Analytics graduate with a huge background in the Tourism industry

+I love travelling, new technologies,

 <!--
 **JoseMtnz/JoseMtnz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.